lucasnorruva/NorruvaMVP6/workspace/README.md

     ```bash
     npm run dev
     ```
-This will start the Next.js application, usually on `http://localhost:9002` (as configured in `package.json`).
+This will start the Next.js application, usually on `http://localhost:3000` (Next.js default).

-Open `http://localhost:9002` in your browser to view the application.
+Open `http://localhost:3000` in your browser to view the application.

 ### Installing as a PWA

-The application includes a service worker and web app manifest.
-When running in development (`npm run dev`) or production, you can install it like a native app:
+The application includes a service worker and web app manifest, enabling it to be installed like a native app.

-1. Open the site in Chrome or another PWA-compatible browser.
+1. Open the site in a PWA-compatible browser (e.g., Chrome, Edge).
-2. Click the browser's **Install** icon or choose **Add to Home Screen**.
+2. Look for an "Install" icon in the address bar or find the "Add to Home Screen" option in the browser menu.
+3. Follow the prompts to install.
-3. Launch the app from your home screen to use it in standalone mode.
+4. Launch the app from your home screen/app drawer to use it in standalone mode.

+**PWA Cache Note:** If you encounter issues after an update, try clearing your browser's cache and unregistering/re-registering the service worker.
+This can often be done through browser developer tools (Application -> Service Workers -> Unregister, then refresh).

 ### Running Tests